 |Business Challenges||Financial Information||Glossary & Acronyms|

 Companies in the industry provide industrial laundry and linen supply services.
-Major companies include ARAMARK, Cintas, G&K Services, and UniFirst, all based in the US, and Berendsen, based in the UK.
+Major companies include ARAMARK, Cintas, G&K Services, and UniFirst (all based in the US), along with Berendsen (the UK) and Watakyu Seimoa (Japan).

-The US linen and uniform supply services industry includes about 1,100 companies with combined annual revenue of about $11 billion and is forecast to have moderate growth over the next two years.
+The US linen and uniform supply services industry includes about 1,200 companies with combined annual revenue of about $11 billion.
 Key growth drivers include employment gains in the manufacturing and health care industries.